top of page

 Vic Education Act 2006

 The VIC Department of Education states that all children must go to school or be home schooled if they are between 6 and 17 years old.
+You may register in the year that they turn 6, while still 5 years of age.

 If you opt to home educate your child(ren) then the Department states you take on the responsibility for: